yzAlvin/manual/src/README.md

 ![smooth brain](smooth_brain.png)

-this is simple book/guide/tutorial/advice on things i think you should know as a (aspiring?) software developer/engineer (i use it interchangeably bcos i dont know the difference)

-dont have any cool credentials but have mentored few people in software development industry; many friends want career change but dont know where to start, maybe this ok starting point. just want to help anybody succeed in this rewarding career
+write fast bcos many friends want career change but dont know where start, maybe this ok starting point. just want help anybody get started building cool stuff.

+dont have any cool credentials or status but have mentored few people.

 heavily influence by [grugbrain dev](https://grugbrain.dev/)

 ## Brain Dump

-software landscape constantly evolving so need to constantly grow knowledge and adapt
+software landscape always evolving so you need always growing

-everyday will learn something new (not hyperbole)

-important not to get caught up trying to be a 'master' of something, if you can understand the basics or an intermediate level that is quite often good enough, there is diminishing returns as you learn more
+when starting, important not get caught up trying to be a 'master' of something, if you can understand the basics or an intermediate level that is probably good enough, there is diminishing returns as you learn more, can always come back and master later

-in my opinion the most successful software devs take initiative to learn (dont have to do extra coding outside of work if you dont want to but it doesnt hurt)

-## How to Use This Book

-rather than learning by strictly following tutorials with rigid rules, this book aim to teach by **doing** small projects

-no real structure, can go through linearly or pick out things interesting

-if absolutely no clue, this my suggestion:

-* Basic HTML
-* Basic CSS
-* Basic JavaScript
-* Basic terminal commands
-* Basic Git

-(methinks it is absolutely possible to get a job knowing just these things)
+## Project Based Learning

+better than reading